brentvollebregt/hit-counter/docs/config.md

 ## `URL_WHITELIST_RE`
 Regular expressions to decide which URLs to count and return an SVG for.
 If the server identifies a URL that does not match a regular expression in this list, it will return a 403.
 Leaving this list empty will disable the whitelist feature.

+## `URL_BLACKLIST_RE`
+Regular expressions to decide which URLs to block and return a 403 for.
+Blacklist regular expressions are checked before whitelist regular expressions.

 For example, adding `r'github\.com'` will only allow URLs with `github\.com` in them to be given a non-403 response.